-Donald Trump Approval Ratings Today: Still Historically Low, And Diving
+Donald Trump Approval Ratings Today: Still Historically Low And Diving

 — CNN (@CNN) March 12, 2017

 In fact, Trump has only enjoyed approval ratings nearing 50 percent, at least as far as Gallup polling is concerned, at only one point since he took office: just days after his inauguration.
 Similarly, a Rasmussen poll, also taken shortly after the inauguration, showed an approval rating of 59 percent.
-Rasmussen, which is more right-wing and thus more favorable to the president, shows an approval rating today of 48 percent – an 11 point drop in one month.
+Rasmussen, which is more right-wing and thus more favorable to the president, shows an approval rating today of 48 percent — an 11-point drop in one month.

 So what’s the reason for the staggering drop?
-The answer to that question depends largely upon whom you ask.
-But observers point to a February 28 address to a joint session of Congress in which Trump, in a departure from his more traditional approach of speaking off-the-cuff, delivered a careful, measured speech which took an almost conciliatory tone, according to an NPR News report from the time.
+The answer to that question depends largely on whom you ask.
+But observers point to a February 28 address to a joint session of Congress in which Trump, in a departure from his more traditional approach of speaking off-the-cuff, delivered a careful, measured speech that took an almost conciliatory tone, according to an NPR report from the time.

 “All the nations of the world, friend or foe, will find that America is strong, America is proud, and America is free.
 In nine years, United States will celebrate the 250th anniversary of our founding.
 250 years since the day we declared our independence.
 It will be one of the great milestones in the history of the world.
 But what will America look like as we reach our 250th year?
 What kind of country will we leave for our children?”